 Ensure access for people with disabilities, including motor, auditory, cognitive, seizure/neurological, and visual impairments; ensure content is “perceivable, operable, understandable, and robust.”
 Teach staff how to create accessible products, and conduct accessibility testing before launch, or when making significant changes to, digital products and services.

-- Section 508 Law and Technical Standards
+- Overview of Section 508 and related laws

 - Governmentwide Section 508 Strategic Plan (2013)